1. NAME AND FUNCTION

 - if the director becomes bankrupt;

-- if in a special general meeting of members, duly called for that purpose, a resolution is passed by at least three quarters (3/4) of the members present at the meeting that the director be removed from office;
+- If in a meeting of directors , duly called for that purpose, a vote is passed by at least three quarters (3/4) of the members present at the meeting that the director be removed from office;

 5. MEMBERSHIP OF MEF

-- Membership shall include, but not be limited to, all University of Waterloo Undergraduate Mathematics students, and members of the Board of Directors.
+- Membership shall include all University of Waterloo Undergraduate Mathematics students, and members of the Board of Directors.
 There shall be no membership fees or dues.

 6. ANNUAL GENERAL MEETING